ropensci/roweb3/content/blog/2024-09-10-script-screenshots/index.md

 Figuring out we needed it was a first gotcha.

-A second gotcha is that `cliprect` is ["a (unnamed) vector/list with left, top, width and height"](https://github.com/rstudio/chromote/issues/168#issuecomment-2302422282)[^support]: the order, not the names, matters.
+A second gotcha is that `cliprect` is ["a (unnamed) vector/list with left, top, width and height"](https://github.com/rstudio/chromote/issues/168#issuecomment-2302422282)[^support]: and it's the *order*, not the names, that matters.

 [^support]: We appreciated the fast and helpful user support!